29th President of UT Austin

 As president, Fenves has prioritized student success.
 By introducing and expanding mentoring programs and incentive-based scholarships targeted to help students who need it most, UT Austin’s graduation rates are now at record high levels.
 His administration has strengthened the impact of longstanding research efforts while investing in groundbreaking new programs and facilities, including the Dell Medical School, which welcomed its first class in 2016 and is central to the university’s efforts to transform health education and health care delivery.

 Diversity and inclusion are cornerstones of Fenves’ vision for higher education.
 In 2015, his administration successfully defended UT Austin’s admissions practices before the US Supreme Court.
 The landmark ruling in the Fisher v.
-University of Texas at Austin case enabled UT Austin to continue recruiting diverse student bodies, reflective of a wide range of backgrounds and experiences.
+University of Texas at Austin case enabled UT Austin to continue recruiting a diverse student body, so that all students have the educational benefits of a diverse learning environment.

 Fenves continues to spur innovation in higher education by advancing interdisciplinary collaboration, the integration of teaching and research and the continued evolution of student learning — both inside and outside of the classroom.
 He has also launched efforts to expand UT’s global reach and international opportunities for students and faculty.